Updated: Jan 4, 2008

-Bicipital tendinitis, or biceps tendinitis, is an inflammatory process of the long head of the biceps tendon and is a common cause of shoulder pain due to its position and function.1,2,3,4 The tendon is exposed on the anterior shoulder as it passes through the humeral bicipital groove and inserts onto the superior aspect of the labrum of the glenohumeral joint.
+Bicipital tendinitis, or biceps tendinitis, is an inflammatory process of the long head of the biceps tendon and is a common cause of shoulder pain due to its position and function.[1, 2, 3, 4, 533] The tendon is exposed on the anterior shoulder as it passes through the humeral bicipital groove and inserts onto the superior aspect of the labrum of the glenohumeral joint.
 Disorders of the biceps tendon can result from impingement or as an isolated inflammatory injury.
 Other causes are secondary to compensation for rotator cuff disorders, labral tears, and intra-articular pathology.

-For excellent patient education resources, visit eMedicine's Arthritis Center and Sports Injury Center.
-Also, see eMedicine's patient education articles Tendinitis, Rotator Cuff Injury, and Repetitive Motion Injuries.
+For patient education resources, see the Arthritis Center and Sports Injury Center, as well as Tendinitis, Rotator Cuff Injury, and Repetitive Motion Injuries.

 As its name implies, the biceps has 2 proximal heads with a common distal insertion onto the radius.
 The long head of the biceps merges with the short head of the biceps to form the body of the biceps brachii muscle.
 This muscle is a powerful supinator and flexor of the forearm.